 Chest x-ray evidence of past TB infection

-Risk factors for exposure to TB (eg, people who have immigrated within 5 yr from high-risk areas, indigent patients, IV drug users, selected US health care practitioners such as respiratory therapists and practitioners working with high-risk populations)
+Risk factors for exposure to TB (eg, people who have immigrated within 5 years from high-risk areas, indigent patients, IV drug users, selected health care practitioners such as respiratory therapists and practitioners working with high-risk populations)

-Therapeutic immunosuppression with corticosteroids, TNF inhibitors, or cancer chemotherapy
+Therapeutic immunosuppression with corticosteroids, tumor necrosis factor (TNF) inhibitors, or cancer chemotherapy

-In the US, most children and other people without specific TB risk factors should not be tested to avoid false-positive reactions.
+In the US, most children and other people without specific TB risk factors should not be tested to minimize the number of false-positive results.

-A positive TST or IGRA result ( see Skin testing Skin testing Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more for criteria) suggests LTBI.
+A positive TST or IGRA result (see Skin testing Skin testing Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more for criteria) suggests latent TB infection (LTBI).
 Patients with a positive TST or IGRA result are evaluated for other clinical and epidemiologic risk factors and have a chest x-ray.
-Those with x-ray abnormalities suggesting TB require evaluation for active TB as above, including sputum examination by microscopy and culture.
+Those with x-ray abnormalities suggesting TB require evaluation for active TB as above Diagnosis Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , including sputum examination by microscopy and culture.

-Updated guidelines for testing and treatment of LTBI are available at the CDC web site (www.cdc.gov).
+Updated guidelines for testing of LTBI are available from the CDC.

-Some patients with remote TB exposure, BCG vaccination, or infection with nontuberculous mycobacteria may have a negative TST or IGRA; however, the TST itself may serve as an immune booster so that a subsequent test done as little as 1 wk or as much as several years later may be positive (booster reaction).
-Thus, in people who are tested regularly (eg, health care workers), the 2nd routine test will be positive, giving the false appearance of recent infection (and hence mandating further testing and treatment).
-If recurrent testing for LTBI is indicated, a 2nd TST should be done (on the opposite forearm) 1 to 4 wk after the first to identify a booster reaction (because conversion in that brief interval is highly unlikely).
+Some patients with remote TB exposure, BCG vaccination, or infection with nontuberculous mycobacteria may have a negative TST or IGRA result; however, the TST itself may serve as an immune booster so that a subsequent test done as little as 1 week or as much as several years later may be positive (booster reaction).
+Thus, in people who are tested regularly (eg, health care workers), the second routine test will be positive, giving the false appearance of recent infection (and hence mandating further testing and treatment).
+If recurrent testing for LTBI is indicated, a second TST should be done (on the opposite forearm) 1 to 4 weeks after the first to identify a booster reaction (because conversion due to infection during that brief interval is highly unlikely).
 Subsequent TST is done and interpreted normally.